 Panendoscopy.
 Different types of tubes (endoscopes) are put into your mouth or nose, and sometimes down into your throat.

-An x-ray.
+X-ray.
 This test uses high-energy beams to take a picture of tissues inside the body.